chrisstef/defi-staking/README.md

 have been initially transfered and will use upgraded logic to handle the above operations.

+## Usage

 To test the dapp, claim some free USDT and stake it.
 The airdrop will occur every 1 min.

 Patiently wait between transactions and refresh the page after every interaction